emcf/thepipe/README.md

 ## Get started in 5 minutes  🚀

 thepi.pe can read a wide range of filetypes and web sources, so it requires a few dependencies.
-It also requires a strong machine (at most, 16GB+ VRAM) for AI extraction features.
+It also requires a strong machine (16GB+ VRAM for optimal response times) for AI extraction features.
 For these reasons, we host a REST API that works out-of-the-box at [thepi.pe](https://thepi.pe).

 ### Hosted API (Python)